 86. Take a brewery tour

 Europe is proud of its brewing heritage.
 In many cities, you will find guided tours to breweries (and microbreweries).
 Attend a guided brewery tour to see for yourself how beer is manufactured.

 Our favorites are – the Royal Brewery in Munich, Brewery Bourgogne des Flandres in Bruges, Guinness Brewery Tour in Dublin, and Heineken Experience in Amsterdam.

 Almost all the countries in Europe, have a signature beer, wine or coffee.
 When you are visiting a new city (or town), ask for a local beer or coffee.

 88. Learn to Tango or a new language

 I would love to learn a new form of dance or art in Europe and that’s tango for me.
 It could be learning a new language for you.

-Now Banff mountains have my heart, but doesn’t mean that LOVE can’t be shared, am I right?
-We have seen the Alps, the Pyrenees and many mountains that we can’t even name them all.
+Now Banff mountains have my heart, but that doesn’t mean that LOVE can’t be shared, am I right?
+We have seen the Alps, the Pyrenees, and many mountains that we can’t even name all.
 And they are all BEAUTIFUL.

 But we still have a few more to go.